Franco Lefiñir: Career

 In 2016, having netted another double away to General Belgrano, Tiro Federal were relegated to Torneo Federal B. Two years later, in June 2018, Lefiñir completed a move to Primera B Nacional's Olimpo.
 He made his professional debut against Sarmiento on 26 August.

+After playing for Liniers de Bahía Blanca from 2020 to 2023, Lefiñir signed with Huracán de White for the 2024 season.
+The next year, he returned to Tiro Federal de Bahía Blanca.